google/googletest/googletest/docs/FAQ.md

 create a manager thread.
 However, if you don't control which machine your test runs on, you shouldn't depend on this.

-## Why does Google Test require the entire test case, instead of individual tests, to be named FOODeathTest when it uses ASSERT\_DEATH? ##
+## Why does Google Test require the entire test suite, instead of individual tests, to be named FOODeathTest when it uses ASSERT\_DEATH? ##

-Google Test does not interleave tests from different test cases.
-That is, it runs all tests in one test case first, and then runs all tests in the next test case, and so on.
-Google Test does this because it needs to set up a test case before the first test in it is run, and tear it down afterwords.
-Splitting up the test case would require multiple set-up and tear-down processes, which is inefficient and makes the semantics unclean.
+Google Test does not interleave tests from different test suites.
+That is, it runs all tests in one test suite first, and then runs all tests in the next test suite, and so on.
+Google Test does this because it needs to set up a test suite before the first test in it is run, and tear it down afterwords.
+Splitting up the test suite would require multiple set-up and tear-down processes, which is inefficient and makes the semantics unclean.

-If we were to determine the order of tests based on test name instead of test case name, then we would have a problem with the following situation:
+If we were to determine the order of tests based on test name instead of test suite name, then we would have a problem with the following situation:

 ``` cpp
 TEST_F(FooTest, AbcDeathTest) { ... }